apjanco/PH_article/README.md

 text = "Karl-Heinz Quade ist von März 1944 bis August 1948 im Lager 150 in Grjasowez interniert."
 ```

-Karl-Heinz Quade was interned in Camp 150 in Gryazovets from March 1944 to August 1948.
+"Karl-Heinz Quade was interned in Camp 150 in Gryazovets from March 1944 to August 1948."
 Looking at the text, there’s one clear place name Gryazovets, which is a town 450 km from Moscow.
 We just need to show our computer how to find it (and all the other places we care about).

 ```python
 from spacy.lang.de import German